 If you're planning to sell your business, it's a good idea to "dress" it for success to help attract the best suitors.
 Just like selling a house, preparations need to be made.
-As you transition from business builder to owner to seller, we at MGA urge you to ask yourself these questions:
+As you transition from business builder to owner to seller, we urge you to ask yourself these questions:

 - Why are you thinking about selling?